 Russia or the Russian Federation is a transcontinental country in Eastern Europe and North Asia.
 The largest country in the world, Russia constitutes one-seventh of the world’s landmass and spans eight time zones.
 Here you can find the oldest mountains in the world, the Urals, and the deepest lake in the world, Lake Baikal.

 Russia has a population of 145.5 million people, 80% of whom reside in Western Russia and two-thirds of whom live in cities.
 Moscow alone claims twelve million citizens, standing as the largest city in Europe.

-Russia has opened up tremendously, and those who have taken the plunge and traveled to the beautiful country come back with a wonderful treasure trove of memories – whether it is the glittering spires of St. Petersburg, the fabulous palaces of the Tsars or the unique landscape of the steppes.
+Russia has opened up tremendously, and those who have taken the plunge and travelled to the beautiful country come back with a wonderful treasure trove of memories – whether it is the glittering spires of St. Petersburg, the fabulous palaces of the Tsars or the unique landscape of the steppes.

 Russia is undoubtedly one of the most beautiful places you would ever set your eyes upon.
-From expansive gardens, to snow covered mountains at the distant borders, to ornate monuments like Basil’s Cathedral and Bolshoi Theater, you are in for a great deal of vibrant environs and a long and well-preserved history.
+From expansive gardens to snow-covered mountains at the distant borders, to ornate monuments like Basil’s Cathedral and Bolshoi Theater, you are in for a great deal of vibrant environs and a long and well-preserved history.

 Public transport in Russia is efficient and easily accessible; Russians are helpful and friendly, though not like the over-zealous Italians.
 When approached, they would readily help.